cbrinkrolf/VANESA/index.md

 - In 2009, VANESA was registered at [SourceForge](https://sourceforge.net/projects/vanesa/) where the source code (as a CVS repository which is now deleted) and releases are managed.

-- In 2010, the first version,[v.0.1](https://sourceforge.net/projects/vanesa/files/vanesa/0.1/VANESA-0.1.zip/download), was released.
+- In 2010, the first version, [v.0.1](https://sourceforge.net/projects/vanesa/files/vanesa/0.1/VANESA-0.1.zip/download), was released.

 - In 2012, the source code at SourceForge is managed as an [SVN repository](https://sourceforge.net/p/vanesa/code/HEAD/tree/VANESA/).